Vyral/base-template/_posts/2022-05-13-helping-me-plant-my-tomatoes.md

   - Real Estate
 excerpt: Here’s a look behind the scenes at my tomato-planting journey.
 enclosure:
-pullquote: If a tomato isn’t labeled “heirloom”, don’t trust it.
+pullquote: If a tomato isn’t labeled 'heirloom,' don’t trust it.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true